flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/flags-messages.md

 === "14"
     LOC and G/S Flags

-    This is displayed in red and appears if the localiser or glideslope receiver fails.
+    This is displayed in red and appears if the localizer or glideslope receiver fails.

 === "15"
     V/DEV Flag